 If you click on “Full-screen mode” or “Show tabs only”, Ribbon will temporarily hide.
 Alternatively, you can press CTRL+F1 to do so.

 To show the Ribbon again, you have to click Ribbon Display Options and select Show Tabs and Commands.
 See the images below.

 Letters range from A to XFD.
-So there is a total of 16,384 columns in a worksheet.
+So there are a total of 16,384 columns in a worksheet.
 See the following image to see the XFD column in the worksheet.
-If you want to find the XFD column, you have to click and hold your Mouse Wheel and move the mouse right until you reach the XFD column.
+If you want to find the XFD column, you have to click and hold your mouse wheel and move the mouse right until you reach the XFD column.

-If you click File Button, you will see the backstage screen of Excel 2013.
+If you click the File button, you will see the backstage screen of Excel 365.
 The backstage screen has many options.
 The options are Info, New, Open, Save, Save As, Print, Share, Export, Close, Account, and Options.

 With the Horizontal Scrollbar, you can scroll the worksheet horizontally.
 There are other options with this scrollbar.
-Right-click on the Horizontal bar, you will see the following options.
+Right-click on the horizontal bar, and you will see the following options.
 See the image below.

 - Left Edge: If you choose this option, the scrollbar will be on the left side of the scroll field.